 Take Note: Aquí, acá, allí and allá may seem similar, but in reality, they express different amounts of distance.
 You can check the difference between these words by clicking here.

-Adverbs of manner describe the way an action is done.
+Adverbs of manner explain the way an action is done.
 They respond to the question “how?”.
-Below is a list of these types of Spanish adverbs:
+Below is a list of common adverbs of manner:

 - Apenas: barely / as soon as / hardly